au-ts/libvmm/examples/rust/README.md

 ```

 By default the build system fetches the Linux kernel and initrd images from
 Trustworthy Systems' website on-demand.
-To override this anduse your own images,
+To override this and use your own images,
 specify `LINUX` and/or `INITRD`.
 For example:

 ```sh